Donald Duck: Goin' Quackers: Reception

-Goin' Quackers has received mixed to positive reviews.
+Goin' Quackers has received "mixed or average reviews", according to review aggregator Metacritic.
 Jon Thompson of Allgame reviewed the PlayStation 2 version and commented that although "it's an easy, competent game, it won't bother you while you're playing it because everything is so darned fun".

 Gerald Villoria of GameSpot praised the Nintendo GameCube version's music, saying it was of solid quality with "uplifting" and "upbeat" melodies, but he criticized the game's short length.